TonganBeast/Machine-Learning-Visualization/WindowsFormsVis/README.txt

-Here is the best looking visualization.
+The EXE for this program is located in the first debug folder of the main directory.